freelawproject/free.law/content/free-law-project-unveils-api-for-american-opinions.md

 Today marks another big day for the Free Law Project.
 We're happy to share that we've created [the first ever API for U.S. Legal Opinions](https://www.courtlistener.com/api/rest-info/).
-An API â€” or Application Programming Interface â€” is a way for computers to talk to each other and consume each others' data in an automated fashion.
+An API --- or Application Programming Interface --- is a way for computers to talk to each other and consume each others' data in an automated fashion.
 From this day forth, developers, researchers and legal startups can begin consuming the data that we have at CourtListener in a granular and very